mserobabina/javascript-challenge/README.md

 # JavaScript and DOM Manipulation
-writing a code which creats a table dynamically based upon a dataset provided.
+Writing a code which creats a table dynamically based upon a dataset provided.

 ### Automatic Table and Date Search
 - Creating a basic HTML web page